freezy/dmd-extensions/README.md

 USAGE: dmdext mirror --source=<source> [--destination=<destination>]

   -s, --source             Required.
 The source you want to retrieve DMD data
                            from.
-One of: [ pinballfx2, pinballarcade, screen ].
+One of: [ pinballfx2, pinballarcade,
+                           propinball, screen ].

   -f, --fps                How many frames per second should be mirrored.
                            Default: 25

-  -p, --position           [screen] Position and size of screen grabber source.
+  --position               [screen] Position and size of screen grabber source.
                            Four values: <Left> <Top> <Width> <Height>.
 Default:
                            "0 0 128 32".

+  --resize-to              [screen] Resize captured screen to this size.
+Two
+                           values: <Width> <Height>.
+Default: "128 32".

-  --grid-spacing           [pinballfx2] How much of the white space around the
+  --grid-spacing           [screen] How much of the white space around the dot
-                           dot should be cut off.
+                           should be cut off (grid size is defined by --resize-to).
 1 means same size as the dot, 0.5 half size, etc. 0 for disable.
-Default: 1.

-  --grid-size              [pinballfx2] Number of horizontal and vertical dots
-                           when removing grid spacing.
-Two values: <Width>
-                           <Height>.
-Default: "128 32".

-  --no-shading             [pinballfx2, pinballarcade] Disable shading, i.e.
-                           artificial downsampling for RGB displays.
-Default:
-                           false.

-  --shading-numshades      [pinballfx2] Number of shades for artifical
-                           downsampling for RGB displays.
-Default: 4

-  --shading-intensity      [pinballfx2] Multiplies luminosity of the parsed dot
-                           so it covers the whole spectrum before downsampling.
-                           Default: 2.5.
+Default: 0.

-  --shading-brightness     [pinballfx2] Adds luminosity to the parsed dot after
-                           being multiplied.
-Useful if even black dots should be slightly illuminated.
-Default: 0.1.

-  --dmd-crop               [pinballfx2] How many pixels should be cropped off
-                           the DMD window.
-Four values: <Left> <Top> <Right>
-                           <Bottom>.
-Default: "12 8 8 12".

   --propinball-args        [propinball] Arguments send from the Pro Pinball
                            master process.
 Usually something like: "ndmd
                            w0_0_0_0_w m392".
+Will be set autmatically when called through Pro Pinball.

   -d, --destination        The destination where the DMD data is sent to.
 One
                            of: [ auto, pindmdv1, pindmdv2, pindmdv3, pin2dmd,